Para-Lang/para-compiler/README.md

 - `parac c-init` - Console Line Interface for the configuration of the C-compiler
 - `parac syntax-check` - Validates the syntax of a Para-C program and logs errors if needed
 - `parac analyse` - Analyses a program by running the Pre-Processor and validating the syntax (Not added yet.
 See [#9](/../../issues/9) and [#10](/../../issues/10))

+## Python Module

+The `parac` module serves the purpose of combining the entire compiler with lib into a simple module, which can be imported and used in ways that are not implemented in the standard CLI.
+This means both the `preprocessor` and `compiler` are available for customisable usage.

+For more info see [Module README](./src/README.md).

 ## Development